 St Ives Town Council offers the following services

-Tourist information – the town council runs the St Ives Information Centre – based in the Guildhall.
+Tourist information – the town council runs the St Ives Library & Information Service – based in the Library.
 This is a valued service used by visitors to the town and residents alike.
 Tourist information, accommodation bookings, ticket sales, books, maps and souvenirs – well worth a visit when in St Ives!

 Concert hall – a venue in the heart of St Ives, ideal for concerts, comedy, theatre, functions and parties.
 We also have a range of meeting rooms available for meetings, training, functions, etc.